Olimp case: First instance

-Disregard by the Court of Prejudice in a Similar Criminal Case
+Disregard by the court of precedent in a similar criminal case

-In the judicial practice of Kazakhstan there was a prejudice in an absolutely similar criminal case - the verdict of Almaly District Court of Almaty dated August 11, 2020 against the director of PariMatch.KZ.
+In the judicial practice of Kazakhstan, there was a precedent in an absolutely similar criminal case - the verdict of the Almaly District Court of Almaty dated August 11, 2020, against the director of PariMatch.KZ.

 The PariMatch.KZ case and the Olimp case started almost simultaneously and were initiated on the fact that the same BetGames product was used.
-However, despite the identical start of both cases, they were investigated and concluded in very different ways.
+However, despite the identical start of both cases, they were investigated and concluded very differently.

 PariMatch.KZ was not charged with non-payment of taxes and participation in a criminal group after the initiation of a case on illegal gambling.

 At the same time, in the Olimp's case, the activities of BetGames, suddenly declared as illegal gambling business, were taxed and Olimp was wrongfully charged simultaneously under mutually exclusive Articles 245 and 307 of the Criminal Code of Kazakhstan, although the case of Olimp was no different from the case of PariMatch.KZ.

-While in the case of PariMatch.KZ the convicted person was sentenced to a monetary fine and the employees of PariMatch.KZ (who were no different from the Olimp's employees) were not declared participants of the criminal group, in the Olimp's case the convicted persons received severe sentences of 5.5 to 8.5 years' imprisonment with confiscation of property, with a civil claim of over 90 billion tenge jointly and severally, without the right to early parole or commutation.
+While in the case of PariMatch.KZ the convicted person was sentenced to a monetary fine and the employees of PariMatch.KZ (who were no different from the Olimp's employees) were not declared participants of the criminal group.
+In the Olimp's case, the convicted persons received severe sentences of 5.5 to 8.5 years' imprisonment, with confiscation of property and a civil claim of over 90 billion tenge, jointly and severally, without the right to early parole or commutation.